 The Veterans Affairs (VA) estimates 22 veterans commit suicide every day in the United States.
 To combat this, Vet Outreach was born.
 The mission: to bridge the gap between the VA health care system and other accessible resources and in turn give more options to veterans and their families.
+Below, Vet Outreach's mission can be seen through identity, book, brochure, process, and motion design.

 Software Used: Adobe Illustrator, Photoshop, Indesign, Premiere and After Effects.
 Typeface: Vanni & FF Meta Pro.
 Materials: 7ft x 4ft Clear acrylic, magnets, and wood.

-Vet Outreach's message is communicated in several ways: "Bridging the Gap," a 108 page book documenting the process and journey of Vet Outreach.
+"Bridging the Gap," a 108 page book documenting the process and journey of Vet Outreach.

 Viewers can take a brochure that has information about Vet Outreach's story as well as a list of resources, and pertinent information related to veteran suicide.